playcanvas/developer.playcanvas.com/docs/user-manual/xr/index.md

 ![VR View][2]

 PlayCanvas lets you create Augmented Reality (AR) and Virtual Reality (VR) applications for a variety of devices based on the new WebXR API, as well as through external integrations.
-WebXR is an evolution of the WebVR API and is being added to modern browsers, providing access to virtual reality headsets, controllers and AR features.

 ## Platforms

 WebXR is a new API and it is being rolled out gradually to all major platforms.
-Up to date support can be checked on [caniuse.com][3].
+Up-to-date support can be checked on [caniuse.com][3].

 Additionally, support can be achieved with the [WebXR Polyfill][4].

-On **mobile**, PlayCanvas XR works on Android and iOS devices using Cardboard-style VR headsets and other devices.
-AR is also available.
-It works on stand-alone Android based VR devices, such as the Oculus Quest™.
+On **mobile**, WebXR works on Android with VR and AR session types.

+On **HMDs**, such as Meta Quest, WebXR is well-supported for VR and AR session types.
+Apple Vision Pro currently supports VR session types when enabled in Safari settings.

-On **desktop**, PlayCanvas XR currently works in Chrome and Edge, and devices are linked through various native APIs, such as Windows Mixed Reality, OpenXR and others.
+On **desktop**, WebXR currently works in Chrome and Edge, and devices are linked through various native APIs, such as SteamVR, OpenXR, and others.
 This covers the majority of desktop-based VR devices.
+And allows devices such as Meta Quest to be used via Steam Link.

 ## Testing WebXR without XR device

-To start developing with WebXR today, a browser [extension][1] can be used in Chrome or Firefox which emulates the WebXR API.
+To start developing with WebXR today, a Chrome [extension][1] can be used which emulates the WebXR API.
 This allows developers to interact with various head-mounted displays and controllers.

 ## Getting started with WebXR